 Topics in Applied Math (MATH 385) is a course with a special focus that changes every time the course is offered (so it is possible to take this course multiple times).
 Each focus area is an area outside of mathematics in which important mathematical theory and methods are used.
 Examples of past topics include:

 - Structural Mechanics applied to Earthquake-Resistant Structures

 - Chaos Theory in Dynamical Systems

-This introduction focuses primarily on building a strong foundation in the basics probability theory, which in turn provides the knowledge needed for the statistical analysis methods taught in the second course.
+This introduction focuses primarily on building a strong foundation in the basics probability theory, which in turn provides the knowledge needed for the statistical analysis methods taught in Math 463 (Probability and Statistics II).
 The course covers basic probabilities using counting techniques and then moves on to random variables and distribution theory.

 The second course covers the most widely used statistical methods, including estimation with confidence intervals and analysis of variance.
 There is also a modeling component via regression analysis, a unit on nonparametric techniques and a brief introduction to Bayesian methods.
 Students in this course learn and use the R software package, which is one of the most commonly used statistical programming languages.

 Math 302 and 494-2 - Applied Project and Senior Capstone

 The Applied Math major requires every student to be involved in a research project mentored by faculty.
 Visit the Applied Project webpage for more information.

 Core and pure math courses